arXiv/search-proxy/README.md

-Hacky fix for the lack of a valid certificate for search.arxiv.org which is run by Thorsten Joachims.
+Hacky fix for the lack of a valid certificate for the [full text search](https://search.arxiv.org) which is run by Thorsten Joachims.